ALL ARTICLES ABOUT

 With the characters of Matthew Buchanan and Destiny Evans already recast with Robert Gorrie and Laura Harrier, it was only a matter of time before their on-screen love child Drew was recast as well.
 On Wednesday, Gorrie tweeted a picture of he and his reel-life baby momma holding twin infants Elijah and Isaiah Ford, who are taking over the role on "One Life to Live."

-In a new interview with Carolyn Hinsey's "Tainted Dreams" blog, Kassie DePavia reveals her excitement on the return of "One Life to Live" and previews fans on what they can expect from the show now that it is being produced by Prospect Park.
+In a new interview with Carolyn Hinsey's "Tainted Dreams" blog, Kassie DePavia reveals other excitement on the return of "One Life to Live" and previews what fans can expect from the show now that it is being produced by Prospect Park.

-#AMC on 4/29."
+On Wednesday, March 20, Alex Kruglov, Head of Content Acquisition, Hulu, visited the set of the internet hub's recent acquisition of TOLN's "One Life to Live."
+In a posting on Twitter, Kruglov said, "Holy cow everything looks impressive.
+Excited to launch it and #AMC on 4/29."
 The tweet was accompanied by a behind the scenes photo that shows actress Florencia Lozano in a scene as Tea Delgado in a beautiful new set presumed to be her characters newly re-designed digs.
 It was previously feared by many fans that both "OLTL" and "All My Children" would go the route of Peapack, NJ as "Guiding Light" did in its latter years in order to save on production costs.

-Soap star and theatre regular, Robert Newman, addressed fan inquiries on Facebook earlier today over his possible involvement in either "All My Children" or "One Life to Live," which are essentially filming in his backyard of Stamford, CT.
+Robert Newman addressed fan inquiries on Facebook earlier today over his possible involvement in either "All My Children" or "One Life to Live," which are essentially filming in his backyard of Stamford, CT.
 The inquiries were from fans of the cancelled Proctor & Gamble produced soap "Guiding Light," which Newman starred off and on for nearly 30 years as Joshua Lewis.